Skip to main content

 The Benefits

-Is your business still using traditional locks and keys?
+Many businesses still use traditional locks and keys.
 Surprisingly, this technology has not progressed much since the 1860s when Linus Yale Jr. patented his cylinder pin-tumbler lock.
 And yes, it’s the same Yale you still see on padlocks today!

 Technology has led to major changes in access control.
 RFID keycards and PIN access have been commonplace for many years now.
 This evolution has continued with the introduction of mobile phones, biometrics, and the Internet of Things.